CNugteren/CLBlast/README.md

   - Intel OpenCL
   - Beignet

-Furthermore, to build the (optional) correctness and performance tests, another BLAS library is needed to serve as a reference.
+Furthermore, to build the (optional) correctness tests, another BLAS library is needed to serve as a reference.
 This can be either:

 * The OpenCL BLAS library [clBLAS](http://github.com/clMathLibraries/clBLAS) (maintained by AMD)
 * A regular CPU Netlib BLAS library, e.g.: